sashamigdal/TurbulenceDuality/README.md

 - Retrieve relevant Mathematica formulas and computational results from notebooks and PDFs.
 - Execute computations and generate plots dynamically using Wolfram Language APIs.
 - Provide explanations and visualizations to make complex concepts accessible.
+- Actively monitor new publications to identify opportunities for collaboration.

 This assistant combines **natural language understanding (NLU)** with **Mathematica integration**, empowering researchers to interact directly with the data and theory.